Frequently Asked Questions

 Do I have to take the course in one sitting?

-No, unlike the classroom setting, the benefits of taking this online traffic school is that once you have registered you can log in and out of the course as needed.
-When you log out, our system saves your progress and when you log back in it will return you to the same point.
+No, you can log in and out of the course as needed.
+When you log out, our system saves your progress.
+When you log back in, it will return you to the same point.

 When will I get my certificate of completion?

 Once you have successfully completed the course, you'll choose the delivery option that best fits your needs, with rush options available.
 With free standard delivery, a digital version of your certificate will be available to download after 7 days.